Mail-in voting changes could play a decisive role in these swing states

 Critics of the policy have pointed out that voters in Texas could provide a valid form of ID and still have their votes thrown out for simply forgetting which form of ID they used when requesting an absentee ballot.

 S.B.
 1 has already become a source of confusion for many Texas voters.
-According to NPR, 24,636 mail-in ballots were rejected during the March 1 primary in Texas, which amounts to a 12.38 percent rejection rate for mail ballots.
+According to NPR, 24,636 mail-in ballots were rejected during the March 1 primary in Texas, which amounts to a 12.38% rejection rate for mail ballots.

-The rejection rate for mail ballots was less than 1 percent in the 2020 presidential election, according to previous reporting by The Texas Tribune.
+The rejection rate for mail ballots was less than 1% in the 2020 presidential election, according to previous reporting by The Texas Tribune.

-Democrats had more ballots rejected in the primary, with 14,281 compared to 10,355 for Republicans, however, the rejection rate was similar for voters of both parties.
+Democrats had more ballots rejected in the primary, with 14,281 compared with 10,355 for Republicans.
+However, the rejection rate was similar for voters of both parties.

 “What we saw play out in Texas disproportionately impacted voters of color in terms of excluding them from the democratic system,” Avore said.

 And as in other states, voters of color more often voted Democratic in Texas.
-In 2020, 93 percent of Black, 63 percent of Asian, and 58 percent of Hispanic voters in Texas voted for Biden, according to a CBS exit poll.
+In 2020, 93% of Black, 63% of Asian, and 58% of Hispanic voters in Texas voted for Biden, according to a CBS exit poll.

 S.B.
 1 also puts new restrictions in place severely limiting who can assist a voter in filling out a ballot and under what circumstances.